Expensify/App/tests/e2e/ADDING_TESTS.md

 npm run test:e2e:dev -- --includes "My new test name"
 ```

-> - `--development` will run the tests with a local config, which will run the tests with fewer iterations
-> - `--skipInstallDeps` will skip the `npm install` step, which you probably don't need
-> - `--buildMode skip` will skip rebuilding the app, and just run the existing app
-> - `--includes "MyTestName"` will only run the test with the name "MyTestName"
+> - `--includes "MyTestName"` will only run the test with the name "MyTestName", but is optional

 ## Creating a new test